 Perhaps he imagines the pipeline is full of magic gas all the time without anyone needing to put it in the other end. and Russia has no strategic actions of their own.

-• True.
+True.
 Putin has played this brilliantly – admittedly aided in his brilliance by probably the worst bunch of leaders at any time in history.
 All I hear from the liberal rubes around me at work is how the Russkies are bogged down in the Ukraine.
 They don’t have the wherewithal to realize that every day Putin strings this out, it gets a day closer to winter when even the Euro sheep will start looking at their leaders’ throats with malice aforethought.
 Playing chess is the best analogy: it takes time and thought.
-Two things we don’t do in the West.
-I’m off to collect some firewood from the nearby forest.
+Two things we don’t do in the West.… Read more »

 There was more pushback against Covid in Europe, and more opposition to Net Zero.